iSimangaliso Wetland Park, the first UNESCO World Heritage Site in Africa, is located just north of St. Lucia, South

 Today was an incredibly windy day, and as we walked across the beach our legs got blasted with sand.
 Cape Vidal is beautiful.
 It’s such a large beach with sand dunes and mountains as a back drop with clear, aquamarine water for swimming.
 Tyler and Kara thought we were in paradise.

 Tyler and Kara, eager to go swimming, joined the small crowd of people in the ocean.
 The water was warm and Tyler and Kara had tons of fun.
 Tim was watching them like a hawk since the water is rougher than what we are accustomed to.
 Eventually, almost everyone cleared out and our kids almost had the ocean to themselves.
 But the water was getting a lot rougher.

 All of a sudden Tim noticed that Tyler and Kara were starting to drift out to sea.
 He called them back in but they were swimming with all their might and going nowhere.
 Tim gave me the backpack and jumped in after them, fully clothed.
 It didn’t take long for Tim to grab both of them, emerging from the ocean with one kid under each arm.
 Tim was the hero of the day.

 Well, that ended swimming for today.
 Both Tyler and Kara said they felt afraid when they started swimming and couldn’t get back to shore.
 Kara was more upset and affected by the experience than Tyler.
 Fortunately, Tim acted quickly before things could get any worse.

-Back at our car the kids dried off and changed into their swimsuits.
+Back at our car the kids dried off and changed out of their swimsuits.
 Vervet monkeys wandered the parking lot looking for food.
 One monkey stole a banana off of our front seat and not too long afterwards another one stole our package of sandwich rolls right out of our trunk (which was open).
 Tyler was standing just two feet away from the trunk when this happened.

 Before leaving Cape Vidal we walked up the beach to the sand dunes.
 Most of the people had left for the day so we practically had the coastline all to ourselves.
 It was amazing.